SyncfusionExamples/Integrating-.NET-MAUI-PDF-viewer-with-native-WinUI-application/README.md

 **Step 4:**

-Register the Syncfusion core handler in the **MauiProgram.cs** file of the .NET MAUI single project by calling the **ConfigureSyncfusionCore** method.
+Register the Syncfusion&reg; core handler in the **MauiProgram.cs** file of the .NET MAUI single project by calling the **ConfigureSyncfusionCore** method.

  ```csharp